ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ```

-**Get Latitude and Longitude of schools from address:**
+**Get latitude and longitude of schools from address:**

-To do this we used the script: [address2latlon.py](https://github.com/sebucci/sebucci.github.io/blob/master/script/address2latlon.py)
+In order to get the latitude and longitude of schools knowingg their address we employed the following script: [address2latlon.py](https://github.com/sebucci/sebucci.github.io/blob/master/script/address2latlon.py)

 ### 5.2 Handling visualization (technical description)

-In order to visualize data we used some libraries:
+In order to visualize the data the following libraries were used:

-* **leaflet.js**: An open-source JavaScript library for mobile-friendly interactive maps.
+* **Leaflet.js**: An open-source JavaScript library for mobile-friendly interactive maps.
-* **chart.js**: Simple yet flexible JavaScript charting for designers & developers.
+* **Chart.js**: Simple yet flexible JavaScript charting for designers and developers.
-* **bootstrap**: Build responsive, mobile-first projects on the web with the world's most popular front-end component library.
+* **Bootstrap**: Build responsive, mobile-first projects on the web with the world's most popular front-end component library.

 **Leaflet.js**